taek1t2/TG-Pre-Work/README.md

 ## How many instances of the client-side assets (HTML, CSS, JS, Images, etc.) are created?

 It all matters how much data the client side wants to store.
-And can use these datas as much as they can, especially if they're using API keys.
-It's an instant whenever it runs or opens
+And can use these datas as much as they can.
+It's an instant whenever it runs or opens.

 ## How many instances of the server-side code are available at any given time?